varnav/filmcompress/README.md

 ## About AV1

 Supports experimental av1 encoding with `--av1`.
 Any `--gpu` setting will be ignored.
 Encoding is slow (hundreds of times slower than GPU HEVC), but will produce ~20% smaller file with same quality.
-Sound will be transcoded to 96 kbps Opus.

 ## About FFmpeg